Beheaded pirates on Meadow of the Heads

-This is the true story of how the Meadow of the Heads (Hovedengen) outside Danhostel Ribe got is name and of how pirates, who were decapitated, had their heads put on stake.
+This is the true story of how the Meadow of the Heads (Hovedengen) outside Danhostel Ribe got its name and of how pirates, who in former times were decapitated, had their heads put on stake right here.

-Danhostel Ribe lies beside the Meadow of the Heads (Hovedengen) leading down to Ribe River.
+Danhostel Ribe is beautifully situated on the Meadow of the Heads (Hovedengen) leading down to Ribe River in Scandinavia’s oldest town.
 Today the meadow is preserved and part of the Wadden Sea National Park.
 At times it is flooded, so that the water comes up right next to the dike protecting Danhostel Ribe.
 At such occasions we have a “view of the sea”.

 Afterwards the Pirates’ heads were placed on stakes on the Meadow of Heads

 Hans Jessen received 9000 Rigsdaler from the king due to his great heroism.
 In 1578, because of his newly earned prestige, he was elected to be a member of the city council and the citizenry also tried to elect him as mayor without success.